-“Where Samsung has traditionally taken 50%-60% margins, the new guys like Xiaomi will take 25% gross margin.”
 The second is general advancement in chip design.
 Features and functions that would once have required separate chips have over time been integrated into a single chip—a so-called “system on a chip.”
 This makes it possible to cram ever more technology into a tight space, such as a smartphone.

 Third, newer handset makers in the developing world are happy to accept much lower margins than incumbents.
 “Where Samsung has traditionally taken 50%-60% margins, the new guys like Xiaomi will take 25% gross margin,” says Gautrey.
 All three trends are accentuated when innovation slows.
 When people can’t think of new things to add to a phone, they don’t need new chips.
 That means phones as a whole should get cheaper.
 It also means there is less to differentiate a high-end phone from a low-end one.

 An additional reason for the sharp decline in prices has to do with efficiencies in the supply chain, which has helped lower the cost of handsets at the low-end and mid-end, says RBC’s Dunn.